vkostyukov/vkostyukov.github.com/_posts/2014-02-01-finagle-your-fibonacci-calculation.markdown

 ### Finagle Power

-The Finagle's API provides three robust building blocks: [futures][2], [filers and services][11].
+The Finagle's API provides three robust building blocks: [futures][2], [filters and services][11].
 All the building blocks are designed to be composable in a very neat way.
 Thus, keeping in mind that futures are single-element _immutable containers_ while services and filters are _just functions_, it's really simple to reason about Finagle-powered code.

 Finagle is a _service-oriented_ platform.
 So, all the interactions between servers and clients are built around services.
 Servers implements their behavior via services, while clients interacts with servers via services.
 Finally, service is just a function that takes type `A` and returns a future of type `B`.